TREEcg/specification/vocabulary.md

 ### tree:Collection ### {#collection}

-A collection has members that may adhere to a certain shape.
+A collection has members that MAY adhere to a certain shape.

 ### tree:Node ### {#Node}

-A <code>tree:Node</code> is a node that may contain links to other dereferenceable resources that lead to a full overview of a <code>tree:Collection</code>.
+A <code>tree:Node</code> is a node that MAY contain links to other dereferenceable resources that lead to a full overview of a <code>tree:Collection</code>.

 ### tree:Relation ### {#Relation}